 1. Pray.
 Set aside the time with you and your Father.
 Empty your heart to Him.
 Remember, He knows it all anyway.
 He sees those that mistreat you in private or in public.
 Allow Him to fight your battle.
 Trust Him to be your vindicator.

 2. Keep silent when the Holy Spirit tells you.
 Our first inclination is to fight our battles with “flesh and blood” (or people).
 Don’t do it.
 Never fight a battle that’s not yours or act ungodly.
 Love and be kind.
 Trust Him to wrestle with the wickedness behind the behaviors causing you pain.

 3. Worship.
-Sometimes, Godsy Girl, you have to “squeeeeze” out worship when you’re hurting.
-It’s counter-intuitive, but do your best.
-God deserves the praise regardless of what is going on in your life.
+Sometimes, Christian woman, you have to “squeeeeze” out worship when you’re hurting.
+It’s counter-intuitive but do your best.
+God deserves praise regardless of what is going on in your life.
 Put on some praise music and “make yourself” acknowledge the greatness of your God.
 Praise Him at all times because He’s still God and He sees all.